PhilipQuirke/transformer-maths/_posts/2023-10-19-Accurate-5-Digit-Addition.md

 The answer digit A5 seems like a good place to focus our efforts:
 - It is the earliest-revealed answer
 - Despite always being 0 or 1, it is the hardest digit to calculation accurately as it may depend on a cascade all the way from D0+D0' e.g. 55555+44445=100000
 - It is revealed in step 11.
-The diagram says it must be calculated in steps 8 to 11, by the 8 useful steps+heads and 5 useful step+MLPs.
+The diagram says it must be calculated in steps 8 to 11, using just 5 useful steps+heads and 3 useful step+MLPs!
+- The 5 useful steps+heads pay attention to D2+D2', D1+D1', D0+D0', D3+D3', D4+D4'.
+Each pair of question digits is attended to once.
+This is obviously not random.

 ## Hypothesis
-Now we try to detail how the 2-layer algorithm works.
+using the above information, we now seek to understand the detail of how the 2-layer algorithm is implemented.

 # What didn’t work
 Given the 2 layer attention pattern’s similarity to 1 layer pattern, and the above evidence, our first hypothesis was that the 2 layer algorithm: